Kidney infection

 Risk factors

-Because the urethra in women is shorter than in males, women are more susceptible to kidney infections.
+• Being female: Because the urethra in women is shorter than in males, kidney infection symptoms in women are more susceptible.
 This makes germs more likely to enter the urinary system.
-Moreover, in women, the urethra is closer to the vagina and anus, allowing germs to move more easily to the urinary system.
+Moreover, in women, the urethra is closer to the vagina and anus, allowing germs to move more quickly to the urinary system.

 Complications

-There may be serious consequences if the infection goes unchecked or is untreated:
+There may be severe consequences if the kidney infection goes unchecked or is untreated:

 • You may permanently harm your kidneys, resulting in chronic renal disease or, in rare cases, kidney failure.